cosinekitty/endgame/README.md

 This is a demo of an algorithm for generating and using chess endgame databases.

 The directory `generate` contains C++ code that generates the endgame databases.
-It outputs data in TypeScript format.
+In Linux, use the bash script `generate/build` to compile the C++ code.
+In Windows, use the Visual Studio solution `windows/endgame/endgame.sln`.

 The directory `web` contains a browser-based demo of using the generated databases.